Two drowned Syrian boys and their mother buried in home town Kobani

 Many of those refugees have fled Syria’s four-year civil war, in which more than 250,000 people have been killed and some 11 million -- half of the country’s population -- driven from their homes.

-Of those displaced, some four million have fled abroad, mostly to neighboring Turkey, Lebanon and Jordan.
+Of those displaced, some four million have fled abroad, mostly to neighbouring Turkey, Lebanon and Jordan.

 Abdullah has said he decided to try to reach Europe with his family after Canada -- where his sister lives -- rejected his application for asylum.